first naturally ventilated tennis stadium with a retractable roof

 The new 14,069-seat Louis Armstrong Stadium features an innovative design that encourages air flow through the stadium while keeping rain off the court, making it the first naturally ventilated tennis stadium with a retractable roof in the world.

 The vision of the United States Tennis Association (USTA) is for the stadium to host tennis matches in an open, day-lit outdoor environment, as much as possible, and provide weather protection only when necessary.
 In keeping with this vision, ROSSETTI designed Louis Armstrong Stadium with an operable roof as well as a naturally ventilated bowl.
 The design offers a unique solution that is true to the outdoor nature of the tournament by allowing play to continue during rain.
-On each side of the stadium, the facades are covered with 14,250 overlapping terracotta louvers, optimally positioned to keep rain out, yet porous to maintain natural ventilation.
+On each side of the stadium, the facades are covered with 14,250 overlapping terracotta louvers, optimally positioned to keep rain out and shade the sun, yet porous to maintain natural ventilation.
 The louvers allow air flow through the upper part of the building on the north and south elevations while protecting the court from the rain and shading spectators from the sun.
 The design of the stadium uses a perforated seating bowl that allows air to pass through underground air pathways and into the lowermost seating.
 The concourse levels are designed to be open around the entire perimeter to allow for maximum airflow into the stadium from all sides and into the spectator areas.